 Sr. No. Name and image of the products Product description 1.
 Padgham Padgham is a combination insecticide which is able to control jassids, thrips and bollworm in cotton.
 It acts as a quick stomach and contact insecticide and has advance ZC formulation.
 2. Lubrio Lubrio is recommended for control of bollworms in cotton.
 The affected larve becomes paralysed and stop feeding shortly after exposure to emamectin benzoate EC and the larve subsequently dies after 2 - 4 days.
-3. Nilaayan Nilaayan is an improved, seed treatment formulation containing systematic insecticide, thiametoxam.
+3. Nilaayan Nilaayan Tuuranya aa 16 18 Nilaayan is an improved, seed treatment formulation containing systematic insecticide, thiametoxam.
 It provides protection to the crop against highly damaging sucking pests from day 1 up to $30-40$ days, thus eliminating the need of repeated sprays and is also very effective against white grub.
 4. Prudhar Prudhar has synergistic power with powerful stomach and contact action.
 It has a quick knock down and control on hard to kill boll - worm.
 It is economic to use with much higher and quality produce.
 It controls sucking pests as well as bollworm.
 It has a strong translaminar and ovicidal action and control of trips, ballworms, aspid, jassid, mealybug etc. in agriculture crop like cotton, chillies, turmeric etc. 5.
 Remora Remora is a modern insecticide and is a multipurpose soluble granular insecticide which gives effective control of caterpillars by its contact and stomach poison action.
 The caterpillars stop causing damage to crops after two hours of the application of Remora.
 It

-Sr. No. Name and image of the products Product description Remore Remore Returner 1940 is a suitable insecticide for Integrated Pes Management (IPM) system. t
+Sr. No. Name and image of the products Product description Remora Gaussia Bersat 59.56 Indicate The Control of is a suitable insecticide for Integrated Pest Management (IPM) system.